Family Business Valuation: Why is it Important to Value Your Family Business

-India is ranked third in terms of the number of family-owned businesses in the country.
-Identifying and streamlining the valuations in this sector is increasingly becoming important, considering the fact that family businesses contribute more than 70% of India’s GDP.
-But the big question is – “Do family businesses really know what they are worth?”
+India holds the third rank in the number of family-owned businesses in the country.
+Identifying and streamlining the valuations in this sector is increasingly becoming important because family businesses contribute more than 70% of India’s GDP.
+But the question is – “Do family businesses know what they are worth?”

-In many countries, legislations require public companies to report their financials on a quarterly basis.
-This is not often the case with family businesses, either because they are privately owned, or organized as partnership firms.
-Family businesses may go years without publishing proper financial statements, and knowing their true worth.
-This is one of the most challenging aspects in a family business valuation exercise.
+In many countries, legislation requires public companies to report their financials quarterly.
+Family businesses, usually privately owned or structured as partnership firms, often differ from this description.
+Family businesses may go years without publishing proper financial statements and knowing their true worth.
+This is one of the most challenging aspects of a family business valuation exercise.

-While there are many business valuation articles on the internet that discuss this in general, in this article we aim to bring out the methodologies and challenges in valuing family businesses.
+While many business valuation articles on the internet discuss this in general, in this article, we aim to bring out the methodologies and challenges in valuing family businesses.

 Challenges in Family Businesses

-Many family-owned businesses face a plethora of challenges – difference in attitudes, aspirations and priorities of the family members.
-For the senior members of the family, it becomes an enormous challenge to keep the business and family intact.
-Some sacrifices are made here and there keep the balance and the momentum going.
+People make sacrifices to maintain the balance and keep the momentum going.
 However, one of the most ignored areas is the valuation of the family business.
 How much the business is worth?

-Getting formal family business valuation done by third-parties is quite uncommon.
-However, there are some situations that warrant a proper family business valuation report:
+Getting formal family business valuation done by third parties is relatively uncommon.
+However, some situations warrant a proper family business valuation report:

 - Estate transfer